cravemaster/Hidden-Automation-Button-For-Apple-Watch-App/README.md

 **IF YOU ARE USING iOS 10 AND ARE RUNNING A JAILBREAK, YOU MUST INSTALL INTERNALSETTINGS10 AND ENABLE THAT UNDER Settings->InternalSettings10->Enable Automation UNDER THE Apple Watch App Settings Section PART OF INTERNALSETTINGS10**.

-This hack was originally found by @hamzasood it worked for him on his iPhone 6 Plus running iOS 8.2.
-Also, @angelXwind tested it on her iOS 8 device - she apparently ported the Apple Watch app to her device, and she also reported that the Automation button unlock hack evidently works fine for her.
+This hack was originally found by <a href="https://www.twitter.com/hamzasood ">@hamzasood</a> it worked for him on his iPhone 6 Plus running iOS 8.2.
+Also, <a href="https://www.twitter.com/angelXwind ">@angelXwind</a> tested it on her iOS 8 device - she apparently ported the Apple Watch app to her device, and she also reported that the Automation button unlock hack evidently works fine for her.